Nancy Abu-Bonsrah: Early life and education

 Abu-Bonsrah was born in Ghana and moved to Maryland when she was 15.
 She studied chemistry and biochemistry at Mount Saint Mary's University in Maryland.
-Then she went to Johns Hopkins University to study medicine.
+Then she went to Johns Hopkins University School of Medicine to study medicine.
 She is the first doctor in her extended family.

 Her desire to study neurosurgery was the result of shadowing a neurosurgeon when she visited Ghana when she was a junior in college."Usually when I think about brain surgery, I think the brain is sacred and you don't touch it or do anything to it, but to see them do these remarkable surgeries, and have good outcomes was something that impressed me."
 She also noticed how "overwhelmed" the surgeons appeared to be, saying: "There were countless patients that they had to see and there are so few of them.
 I thought it would be nice to combine my interest in this field with an opportunity to provide service back to my country and other countries that don't have as much surgical infrastructure."